sysadmin-as-a-service/sysadmin-blog/content/articles/quser-and-powershell.md

 title: "QUSER and PowerShell"
 date: "2015-08-10"
 published: true
+description: 'PowerShell function that converts QUSER output to a PS object!'
 ---

 UPDATED! with better Date format handling and added in Idle Time and shortened it and better coding in general.
 But still using QUSER :)